compute-io/mode/README.md

 ## Notes

-This method will return an `array`.
+This method will return a sorted `array`.

 ## Tests